betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grusslSimultaneousMarkets.md

-# Gruss - Automating simultaneous markets
+# Gruss: Automating simultaneous markets

 ---
 ## Dont miss out on a market with simultaneous automation